lerch-a/HaplotypR/docs/documentation/minIon_workflow.md

 # List files example files in output direcoty
 dir(file.path("ex3"))
 ```
-The following files should be listed with the last R command: "marker_file.txt", "reads2_F.fastq.gz", "sample_file.txt".
+The following files should be listed with the last R command: "marker_file.txt", "reads3.fastq.gz", "sample_file.txt".

+WORK IN PROGRESS

 Run demultiplexing by sample and rename output files
 ```R